Furretar/Hardsub-Extract-OCR/README.md

 - Enter info.
 - Inside the Service Account, click Keys.
 - Click `ADD KEY`, Create new key, make sure JSON is selected, then click Create.
-- Drag this JSON file into the main directory
+- Drag this JSON file into the main directory.
-- In your project, go to `APIs and Services`
+- In your project, go to `APIs and Services`.
-- `Enabled APIs and Services`
+- `Enabled APIs and Services`.
-- `+ Enable APIs and Services`
+- `+ Enable APIs and Services`.
-- Search for `Cloud Vision`
+- Search for `Cloud Vision`.
-- Enable it
+- Enable it.

-2.
+Now you can use the Batch Processor.
+- Run `01 InstallRequirements.bat`.
+- Run `02 BatchProcessor.exe`.
+- Select your folder with images.
+  - If you're processing multiple videos at once, this will be `output`, check the `Process Multiple Folders` checkbox.
+  - If you're processing a single video, this will be `TXTImages`.
+- Select the output folder, where the SRT files will be generated.
+- Select your JSON file, should be in the main directory.
+Ex. `example-473422-7e6ba2cacb95.json`.

 If you'd rather use a locally hosted OCR rather than Google Cloud Vision, you should consider using [RapidVideOCR Desktop](https://github.com/SWHL/RapidVideOCRDesktop).
 It uses PaddleOCR, which has about 95% accuracy in my experience.
-You can also convert the TXTImages from the first step into a SUP file directly without OCRing using [Images to PGS SUP](https://github.com/dam-cav/img-to-pgs-sup)
+You can also convert the TXTImages from the first step into a SUP file directly without OCR using [Images to PGS SUP](https://github.com/dam-cav/img-to-pgs-sup)